cvhariharan/cvhariharan/README.md

-405 is a pentagonal pyramidal number.
+2971 is the index of a prime Fibonacci number.